yuqi-zhang/atomic-system-containers-quickstart/README.md

 ## Requirements and Versioning

-On fedora 24/Centos CI:
+Tested on fedora 24/Centos CI:
+- Upstream atomic repo is [HERE](https://github.com/projectatomic/atomic)
+- The container images can be found here: https://github.com/projectatomic/atomic-system-containers
-- Runc 1.0 release is **optional**, and can be found [HERE](https://github.com/opencontainers/runc).
+- runc must be installed. runc 1.0 release is **optional**, and can be found [HERE](https://github.com/opencontainers/runc).
 There are changes compared to previous versions which require different usage. (runc 0.0.9 and specification 0.4.0 is minimum requirement)
-- Upstream atomic repo is [HERE](https://github.com/projectatomic/atomic)
-- An ostree repo must be set up to store images (if no repo is specified, a default one will be created during installation)
+- ostree must be installed and an ostree repo must be set up to store images (if no repo is specified, a default one will be created during installation)

 ### Building atomic from upstream repo (may be needed for various functionalities in newer versions)